About us

 What does YPAS help with?

-YPAS helps with a wide range of difficulties that children, young people and families experience.
-These difficulties can often impact how we feel, affecting our everyday mental health and emotional wellbeing.
+YPAS helps with many difficulties that children, young people, and families experience.
+These difficulties can often impact how we feel, affecting our everyday mental health and emotional well-being.

 Our Mission